External frontends

 Next.js supports two main ways of accessing data:

-• requests made by the node.js process running server-side in a getStaticProps or getServerSideProps function
+• requests made by the node.js process running server-side in a React Server Component, getStaticProps or getServerSideProps function

 • requests made by the browser running client-side in a React hook, like use-fetch, react-query, urql or @gadgetinc/react.

-Your app's GraphQL API supports both of these methods of data access.
+Your Gadget app's API supports both of these methods of data access.

 Gadget generally recommends client-side data access for your next.js applications.
 Client-side data access is fastest for the user, as their browser isn't making extra requests to a server-side process that then makes requests to a Gadget API.
 Client-side access also allows the API to customize responses for the user to limit data access permissions and to power things like logged in/logged out state.
-However, server-side data access allows further data processing and is sometimes necessary to power things like next.js' [getStaticPaths] for static site generation.
+However, server-side data access allows further data processing and is sometimes necessary to power things like next.js' getStaticPaths for static site generation, or to allow access to a limited subset of data.

 Client-side data access